 Let us begin by addressing the sources of the conceptual errors first.
 When dealing with coordinates - note that we use the terms "positions" and "coordinates" interchangeably, as positions are invariably expressed in terms of coordinates - it is necessary to know what coordinate system are these coordinates referred to.
 Many different coordinate systems are used in determining and describing positions, some very similar to each other, others very different from each other.
 Two vastly different positions may be described by the same numerical values of their coordinates, and, conversely, one and the same position may be described by vastly different coordinate values in two different coordinate systems.
-It is thus of the utmost importance, when dealing with coordinates, explicitly to mention the coordinate system they refer to.
-This pertains particularly to horizontal coordinates such as the latitude and longitude.
+It is thus of the utmost importance, when dealing with coordinates, explicitly to define the coordinate system they refer to.
+This pertains particularly to horizontal coordinates such as latitude and longitude.
 These horizontal coordinates are reckonned on various horizontal geodetic datums, called also geodetic reference ellipsoids.
-It also pertains to the northing and easting on a map, where, in addition to the horizontal datum, one has to define the map projection (i.e., the projection of the reference ellipsoid onto the map) used in producing the map.
-A failure to understand the appropriate coordinate system, datum or map projection may result in errors of many kilometres and more.
+The same applies to northing and easting on a map, where, in addition to the horizontal datum, one has to define the mapping used in producing the map.
+A failure to understand the appropriate coordinate system, datum or mapping may result in errors of many kilometres and more.

 Another common conceptual error comes from a misinterpretation or a misunderstanding of what is meant by a straight line connecting two adjacent boundary points.
 The term "straight line" refers to the surface on which the (horizontal) positions are reckoned: the connecting line is a straight line (geodesic line) only on the stipulated surface.
-It may be either the geodesic line on the horizontal datum, or a straight line on the Mercator map (loxodrome, also known as the rhumb line), or a straight line on some other map.
-All these straight lines are, of course, different ifrom each other n the real world and thus the coordinates of points on these lines are different.
-The differences between the individual straight lines depend on the kind of stipulated surfaces, on the length and direction of the straight lines, and they may be quite sizable, perhaps in kilometres.
-It is clearly essential that all the interested parties have the proper understanding of what kind of straight lines are stipulated to form the boundary.
+It may be the geodesic line on the horizontal datum, a straight line on the Mercator map (loxodrome, also known as the rhumb line), or a straight line on some other map.
+All these straight lines are, of course, different in the real world and thus the coordinates of points on these lines are different.
+The departures of the individual straight lines depend on the kind of the stipulated surfaces and on the length and direction of the straight lines, and they may be quite sizable, in kilometres.
+It is clearly essential that all the interested parties have the proper understanding of what kind of straight lines are stipulated.

 The third source of conceptual errors are boundary directions or headings.
 If a stretch of a maritime boundary is defined by its heading then it must be made clear just what exactly is meant by that heading.
-A curve in the real world, representing a specific straight line on a stipulated surface, would have different and generally continuously changing headings on other surfaces.
+A curve in the real world, representing a specific straight line on the stipulated surface, would have different and generally continuously changing headings on other surfaces.
 The error committed by improper understanding of how the heading is defined may be fairly significant, particularly if the curve is long.